lagadic/visp/modules/python/doc/index.rst

 For general ViSP + Python guidance, see the :ref:`Python API guide`.

-For tutorials on specific features: see :ref:`Tutorials`.
+For tutorials and examples of specific features: see :ref:`Examples`.

 Finally, if you wish to browse the full ViSP class documentation, go to the :ref:`API reference`.